 Life insurance You can make a gift of life insurance to Music of the Baroque by transferring ownership of the policy or naming Music of the Baroque as beneficiary.
 Your estate may be entitled to a charitable deduction for such a gift.

 Retirement plan assets Designating Music of the Baroque as a beneficiary of retirement plan assets can offer significant tax advantages.
 Most retirement plans are subject to both income taxes and estate taxes if left to individual heirs; such taxes are avoided if you name Music of the Baroque as beneficiary.

 For more information about making a planned gift, or to let us know that you have included Music of the Baroque in your estate plan, please email Declan McGovern, Executive Director, or call 312-551-1415, ext 22.
 Or print and mail back the planned giving form.

 A Musical Feast is an elegant evening of dining and dancing with a very special performance by members of the Music of the Baroque Chorus and Orchestra.
-Please contact Development Manager Mary Siegel about this year's event on June 1.
+Please contact Development Manager Mary Siegel about the 2019 gala benefit.

 Music of the Baroque supports choral education at Chicago public high schools through its “Strong Voices” arts education program.